 A study of the current methods for developing meaningful mathematical concepts in children, from the early years of childhood through the primary grades.
-Prerequisites: ED 328 or 359A and Admission to the Education Department.
-3:0:3
+Pre-requisites: ED 360 or ED 359A and admission to the School of Education.
+2:0:2